Something Different: Ensemble Theater Now

 “One of Joe’s greatest strengths is his versatility.
 He attacks with equal skill very masculine alpha characters along with more sensitive and vulnerable characters.
 His range never ceases to surprise me.” — Freddie Ashley, artistic director, Actor’s Express.

 “I’ve seen Joe range from caregiver to predator in the course of one show.
 He’s an incredibly versatile performer.
-His work is exceptional.” — Lara Smith, managing director, Dad’s Garage.
+His work is exceptional.” — Lara Smith, managing director, Dad’s Garage Theatre.
 Read more about what directors say…

 Versatile.
 Oh yeah.
 Joe has pingponged from edgy, unsettling dramas like Wolves and Bengal Tiger at the Baghdad Zoo to the family musical Winnie-the-Pooh.
 In film, Joe vaulted from farce in Good Grief Suicide Hotline to lethal menace in Those Who Deserve to Die.
 He famously sacrificed vital body parts in the cult horror favorite V/H/S (Amateur Night) and later seduced a much-loved character in the popular BET televison series Being Mary Jane.